Content is Everything

 You Built It, But No One Came

-What constitutes social (and EDM) content for many organisations these days is mostly drivel.
-Positive working culture is often imposed by management mandate, and is essentially merely quietly tolerated by team members.
+What constitutes social (and EDM and Internal) content for many organisations these days is mostly irrelevant drivel.
+Positive working culture is often imposed by management mandate, and even the most well-meaning content is merely quietly tolerated by team members.
 You must know, deep down, that no employee actually believes in your corporate values.

 Meaning: nobody in your team is going to imperil their job by standing up and saying “our social media sucks”.